What can we do with SVG?

 - Because the SVG code is cumbersome, it can often be replaced with an image without slowing the page load.
 It is only required when interactivity is essential.

-- It is not always well supported by browsers, so we must target an audience that can choose a recommended browser.
+- It is not always perfectly supported by browsers, so we must target an audience that can choose a recommended browser.

 - There have been update for browsers that removed the SVG compatibilitité with certain tags.
 The previous condition applies even more.